nsdf-fabric/nsdf-slac/README.md

 ## Overview

-The **NSDF Dark Matter Initiative** delivers state-of-the-art tools for accessing and analyzing dark matter data, including a web-based event visualization [dashboard](./dashboard), a [command-line interface](./nsdf_dark_matter_cli) (CLI) for data access, and a [library](./nsdf_dark_matter) for data manipulation.
+**Nexus-DM** delivers state-of-the-art tools for accessing and analyzing dark matter data, including a web-based event visualization [dashboard](./dashboard), a [command-line interface](./nsdf_dark_matter_cli) (CLI) for data access, and a [library](./nsdf_dark_matter) for data manipulation.
 By combining ease of access with scientific depth, the initiative empowers the community to accelerate discovery in dark matter research.

 ![Channel Dashboard](./docs/assets/dashboard/slacdashboard.png)

 ## ⚡Quick Start

-To get up and running quickly, follow the step-by-step guides found in the [NSDF Dark Matter documentation](https://nsdf-fabric.github.io/nsdf-slac/)
+To get up and running quickly, follow the step-by-step guides found in the [Nexus-DM documentation](https://nsdf-fabric.github.io/nsdf-slac/)

 ## 🚀 Features